learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

 It does not return anything.

+## Testing

+Finally, open up your `index.html` file in the browser.
+After typing `15:00` in the input field and pressing the Submit button should, you should see "Good Afternoon" printed on the DOM.

 ## Conclusion

 This lab demonstrates just the tip of the iceberg when it comes to leveraging